Oberon00/cpptutorial/intro.rst

 no single one (at least not in wide use) that has all of the advantages.

 For example, C# fails #6, by requiring the .NET Framework or Mono to be installed.
-Its also not completely on par with C++ in terms of performance.
+It's also not completely on par with C++ in terms of performance.
 The same applies to Java, which requires a JRE (Java Runtime Environment) to be installed.